 General John Churchill Marlborough

 as a soldier and statesman lasted five monarchs’ reigns.
 His greatest military achievement occurred later in his career; if he died before the age of 50, he would likely be forgotten today.
 His victories were the product of more than only his incredible military abilities; they were also the outcome of politics and patronage.

-Despite being one of England’s senior generals, he was not a natural choice, and some of his colleagues even though he was irresponsible.
+Despite being one of England’s senior generals, he was not a natural choice, and some of his colleagues even thought he was irresponsible.
 He was soon to demonstrate that, unusually for a leader of his time, he was willing to maneuver in order to bring about a decisive fight and then was able to react quickly and decisively as the tactical situation changed.
 General John Churchill Marlborough

 in 1704 to alleviate French pressure on his Austrian allies.
 He allied with the Imperial general Prince Eugene of Savoy there.
 Near the hamlet of Blenheim, their combined army encountered the French.
-Marlborough attacked despite being outmanned and facing an opponent in a strong natural position.
+Marlborough attacked despite being out manned and facing an opponent in a strong natural position.
 He shut down the French wings and then delivered a crushing blow against his enemy’s weakly defended center, realizing that the French stance did not allow men to maneuver quickly about the battlefield.
 General John Churchill Marlborough

 With almost 30,000 losses and its commander-in-chief seized, the French army suffered its first significant defeat in 40 years.

 At the Battle of Ramillies in 1706, Marlborough replicated the feat.
 After attacking the French left flank, he deftly shifted men to his center, out of sight of the French, where he subsequently struck and broke the opposing line.